 The virtual assistant mimicked tapping a keyboard, and seconds later, a 3D image of Jon’s superior officer appeared.

 Commander Kelly looked stressed, more than usual, thought Jon.
-Kelly’s pale skin, thinning gray hair and the bags under his eyes made him look older than his fifty-five years suggested.
-His oversized uniform hung loosely from his long, lean frame, a result of recent stress-related weight loss.
+Kelly’s pale skin, thinning gray hair, and the bags under his eyes made him look older than his fifty-five years suggested.
+His oversized uniform hung loosely from his long, lean frame due to recent stress-related weight loss.
 He hunched over his desk and said, “Captain Diaz, I hope you enjoyed your time off.”

 “Yes, sir,” replied Jon with a nod.
 “Always.
 What’s going on?
 You look like hell.”